splunk/public-o11y-docs/gdi/monitors-databases/sql.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you need to do more complex logic than mapping columns to metric
-values and dimensions, use the ``datapointExpressions`` option that’s
+values and dimensions, use the ``datapointExpressions`` option that's
 available for individual metric configurations.
 Create more
 sophisticated logic to derive data points from individual rows by using
 the ``expr`` expression language.
 These expressions must evaluate to
 data points created by the ``GAUGE`` or ``CUMULATIVE`` helper functions
-available in the expression’s context.
+available in the expression's context.
 You can also have the expression
-evaluate to ``nil`` if you don’t need to generate a data point for a
+evaluate to ``nil`` if you don't need to generate a data point for a
 particular row.

 Both the ``GAUGE`` and ``CUMULATIVE`` functions have the following